-- Good communication between the outreach service, the multi-disciplinary team, and the parents tailored to the individualised needs of the families. - A neonatal outreach team presence on the neonatal unit and transitional care. - Consideration to the language and cognitive ability of the family ensuring information is presented clearly and can be easily understood. - Opportunities for families to meet the outreach service and ask any questions regarding care at home for their baby. - Written/multimedia information given about the neonatal outreach service and how to contact them, along with written information relevant for any medical needs for their baby. - Introductions made to the wider team to the family where possible. - Parents hold relevant information about their baby's neonatal stay including discharge summaries, and universal services parent held records are completed. - Individualised care plans for each family prior to discharge.
-To include information on frequency of contact, what to expect on home visits, and information on how the neonatal outreach team will work alongside universal services. - Robust knowledge and skills frameworks/competencies and education, developed collaboratively across the network, to empower parents to feel confident with their babies care and how to troubleshoot.
+- Good communication between the outreach service, the multi-disciplinary team, and the parents tailored to the individualised needs of the families. - A neonatal outreach team presence on the neonatal unit and transitional care. - Consideration to the language and cognitive ability of the family ensuring information is presented clearly and can be easily understood. - Opportunities for families to meet the outreach service and ask any questions regarding care at home for their baby. - Written/multimedia information given about the neonatal outreach service and how to contact them, along with written information relevant for any medical needs for their baby. - Introductions made to the wider team to the family where possible. - Parents hold relevant information about their baby's neonatal stay including discharge summaries, and universal services parent held records are completed. - Individualised care plans for each family prior to hospital discharge.
+To include information on frequency of contact, what to expect on home visits, access to out of hours medical support, and information on how the neonatal outreach team will work alongside universal services. - Robust knowledge and skills frameworks/competencies and education, developed collaboratively across the network, to empower parents to feel confident with their babies care and how to troubleshoot. - Opportunity to room in either in the neonatal unit or transitional care prior to transitioning home.